Restaurants in Reykjavik

 Situated in one of the oldest houses in the centre of Reykjavik, Restaurant Lækjarbrekka is a classic Icelandic eatery serving traditional fare in a warm and relaxed atmosphere.
 Don't be shocked to find horse carpaccio or whale on the menu as these are local delicacies in Iceland.
 Enjoy the langoustine soup with cognac and cream, while brave diners can sample a traditional Icelandic dish, grilled steak of Minke whale with mashed potatoes and Brennivin sauce.
 After dinner retire upstairs to the bar and cognac room to sip on an aperitif and enjoy the Icelandic hospitality.
 Open daily for lunch and dinner.
 Bookings recommended.

 Telephone: 551 4430

-A restaurant perpetually full, and always full of local Icelanders, 3 Frakkar Hja Ulfari has been described at the 'best-kept secret' of the Reykjavik restaurant scene.
-Tucked away in a residential neighbourhood, the restaurant offers a beautiful and romantic ambience, and has a world-famous selection of (mainly) fish and seafood dishes.
-An ideal venue for a date, be sure to book well, well ahead.
+A restaurant perpetually full, and always full of local Icelanders, 3 Frakkar has been described at the 'best-kept secret' of the Reykjavik restaurant scene.
+Tucked away in a residential neighbourhood, the restaurant is cosy and quaint, and has a world-famous selection of (mainly) fish and seafood dishes.
+An ideal venue for a date, be sure to book well ahead.